-In May this year he qualified as a Debt Coach.
+In May 2014 he qualified as a Debt Coach.
 Neil has a real heart for networking and has forged partnerships across the city, notably with our City Council whom are equally passionate about helping the vulnerable in our city.

 “I was inspired to work with CAP when I went on a home visit and love the challenge of helping people to help themselves .
 Somebody once said that those who are happiest are those who help others and I think this is definitely true”.